sizkin/appstore-playstore-crawler-api/README.md

 # Still on development.
 Not ready to be implemented.
+Test commit
 This readme file is still incomplete.
 I'm still detailing the parameters for each method or any other parameter can change untill I publish the finished first version.
 You will know when it happens when I publish this as an NPM package and delete this paragraph.